rvanlaar/easy-transifex/README.rst

 Configuration
 =============

-Make the SECRET_KEY unique in ``easy_transifex/settings.py``.
+The configuration for easy-transifex is located in ``easy_transifex/settings.py``.
+This overrides Transifex defaults settings.

+By default Transifex uses a sqlite database.
+To change the default database and other configuration options read the `Django settings documentation <https://docs.djangoproject.com/en/dev/topics/settings/>`_.

-Read ``parts/ommelette/transifex/settings/*.conf`` to see which settings are used and can be overridden in easy_transifex.settings.
+Read ``parts/ommelette/transifex/settings/*.conf`` to see which settings are used and can be overridden.

 Static Media
 ============